ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 The purpose of this document is to provide a representative set of *network based security* use case scenarios that are negatively impacted by TLS 1.3 and do not lend themselves to an endpoint-based alternative solution.
 For each use case scenario, we highlight the specific aspect(s) of TLS 1.3 that makes the use case problematic with a TLS proxy based solution and we explain why an endpoint-based only solution is not considered acceptable.

-It should be noted that this document is looking only at *security* use cases with a focus on identifying the problematic ones.
-The document does not offer specific solutions to these; the goal is to stimulate further discussion and explore possible solutions subsequently.
+It should be noted that this document addresses only *security* use cases with a focus on identifying the problematic ones.
+The document does not offer specific solutions to these as the goal is to stimulate further discussion and explore possible solutions subsequently.

 ## Requirements notation